sawin0/WeatherApp/README.md

 - **Purpose**: To sort the list of cities alphabetically by their names when the floating action button (FAB) is clicked, providing users with an organized view of the cities.
 - **Implementation**: The sorting logic is triggered by the FAB's OnClickListener.
 The list of cities is sorted using Java's List.sort() method, which applies TimSort (a hybrid sorting algorithm).
 Sorting is performed lexicographically (case-insensitive) by comparing city names using the compareToIgnoreCase method: `filteredCityList.sort((c1, c2) -> c1.getName().compareToIgnoreCase(c2.getName()));` When toggled off, the original city order is restored by resetting filteredCityList to a copy of the unsorted cityList.

+### Decision Tree Algorithm

+- **Purpose**: To determine the appropriate toast message based on the weather code provided by the API.
+- **Implementation**: The `getWeatherDescription` method in the `DecisionTree` class uses a decision tree to map weather codes to corresponding message.

 ## Prerequisites

 - Android Studio 4.0 or higher